Pylons/pylons/pylons/docs/en/concepts.rst

 Some of the layers, like the Session, Routes, and Cache middleware, only add objects to the `environ` dict, or add HTTP headers to the response (the Session middleware for example adds the session cookie header).
-Others, such as the Status Code Redirect, and the Error Handler may fully intercept the request entirely, and change how its responded to.
+Others, such as the Status Code Redirect, and the Error Handler may fully intercept the request entirely, and change how it's responded to.

 *******************